testor321/cryptography/OAuth 2.0/05 - explore Google Drive API.md

 # explore Google drive API

-## ## STEP 1: From your Google Developer Console, create a client id and client secret
+## ## STEP 1: From your Google Developer Console, create a client ID and client secret

 ```less
 client_id=